lara-martin/lab/index.markdown

 subtitle: Language, Aid, and Representation AI Lab
 ---
 # About
 In this lab, we look at using and improving language tools to make better, human-centered artifical intelligence (AI).
-We are currently working on neurosymbolic methods for playing <i>Dungeons &amp; Dragons</i> and speech synthesis for accessibility.
+We are currently working on reinforcement learning agents for playing <i>Dungeons &amp; Dragons</i>, customizable speech synthesis, and emotional text generation for accessibility.

 #### Location